howard8888/workspace/README.md

 ##### Policy ordering & fairness

 Policies are evaluated in a fixed order to keep behavior explainable.
-If two policies could fire on the same tick, the one earlier in the list wins that tick; the other will get a chance later if its trigger remains true.
+If two policies could fire on the same tick, the one earlier in the list wins that tick, the other will get a chance later if its trigger remains true.
 For fairness in long runs, you can:

 * periodically rotate policy order, or